Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis

 \subsection{Computation of Fourier coefficients}

-As mentioned in the preceding Section, the product of a polynomial by a trigonometric function gives rise to singular values when determining Fourier coefficients, having as particular cases trigonometric functions whose wave number is a multiple of $\pi/L$.
-Because of the linearity of the integral, using trigonometric canonical forms it is enough to detect the following patterns:
+As mentioned in the preceding section, the product of a polynomial by a trigonometric function gives rise to singular values when determining Fourier coefficients, having as particular cases trigonometric functions whose wave number is a multiple of $\pi/L$.
+Because of the linearity of the integral, using trigonometric canonical forms (see subsection \ref{ssec:equivtrig}) it is enough to detect the following patterns:

 To do so, we used the Maxima built-in commands \texttt{defmatch} and \texttt{matchdeclare}.
 Then, two similar strategies were followed depending on the input expression being piecewise-defined or not.
 Algorithm \ref{algorithm:fcoeffs} describes the steps followed in our implementation to calculate the Fourier coefficients.
-Of course, when the input function is piecewise-defined the procedure described in the algorithm must be applied to each subinterval of the domain.

 The same ideas also apply for the case of the complex, sine or cosine coefficients; the only difference is in the way the output is returned to the user (see Table \ref{table:formats}).